christiansoucy/honeynet-soc-azure/README.md

 - **Security Transformation:** The project's initial metrics demonstrated vulnerabilities and potential threats in the unsecured environment, including significant event logs, alerts, incidents, and malicious network flows.
 Post-hardening, the metrics reflected a substantial reduction in security events, highlighting the effectiveness of security controls, including Network Security Group restrictions and the use of Private Endpoints.

-Overall, this project illustrated the importance of proactive security measures in Azure environments, showcasing the transition from a vulnerable state to a significantly improved, more secure posture.
+Overall, this project illustrated the importance of proactive security measures in cloud environments, showcasing the transition from a vulnerable state to a significantly improved, more secure posture.

 ## A Few Notable Takeaways